gitbls/sdm/Docs/Plugins.md

     * `persistent`: Makes a permanent journal in /var/log
     * `volatile`: The journal is in memory and not retained across system restarts
     * `none`: There is no system journal
+* **ledheartbeat** &mdash; Enable LED heartbeat flash on Pi systems that have /sys/class/leds/PWR/trigger, such as the Pi4 and Pi5.
 * **modprobe** &mdash; Comma-separated list of files to copy to /etc/modprobe.d
 * **motd** &mdash; Single /path/to/file to use for /etc/motd. /dev/null results in an empty motd
 * **name** &mdash; Name of this invocation.
 This **must** be included if the `system` plugin is invoked more than once in an IMG, including between customize and burn.
 Best practice to avoid problems is to give each and every invocation a name.